aedenj/kafka-cluster-starter/README.md

 kafka-manager_1  | 2020-08-02 15:13:14,912 - [INFO] k.m.a.KafkaManagerActor - Updating internal state...
 ```

 we can now setup the cluster in the Kafka Admin tool.
-[Navigate to the UI](http://localhost:9000/addCluster) and at a minimum fill out the name
-and the ZooKeeper hosts with `zk1:2181,zk2:2182,zk3:2183`
+[Navigate to the UI](http://localhost:9000/addCluster) and at a minimum fill out the name and the ZooKeeper hosts with `zk1:2181,zk2:2182,zk3:2183`

 ### ZooKeeper Setup

-[Navigate to the UI](http://localhost:9001/) and at a minimum fill out the name
-and the ZooKeeper hosts with `zk1:2181,zk2:2182,zk3:2183`
+[Navigate to the UI](http://localhost:9001/) and specify ZooKeeper hosts with `zk1:2181,zk2:2182,zk3:2183`

 ### Kafka Topics UI

-There's not setup required.
-[Start browsing data](http://localhost::9002/) from Kafka Topics.
+There's no setup required.
+[Start browsing data](http://localhost::9002/) for the topics.

 ## Common Tasks